About She Bop

 Who We Are

-As a small, independently-owned, single brick-and-mortar store, you'll find either Evy or Jeneen working in the shop every day we're open along with one of their three employees: A.J., Wyatt Riot, and Amelia.
+As a small, independently-owned, single brick-and-mortar store, you'll find either Evy or Jeneen working in the shop every day we're open along with one of their four employees: A.J., Wyatt Riot, Alyssa, and Sid.

 Evy brings a green thumb and holistic health approach to She Bop thanks to her undergrad degree in Wildlife Science, a year's experience on an Americorps environmental restoration field team and six years of work at a local Naturopathic and Acupuncture clinic.
 Dedicated to creating a sex-positive impact socially as well as physically, Evy utilizes her graduate studies in Women's Studies and Philosophy to bring thorough considerations of gender, race, class, and modern feminism to She Bop's product-selection, store environment and customer interactions.
 Evy is also on the board of directors for Bitch Media, the non-profit organization best known for publishing the magazine Bitch: Feminist Response to Pop Culture.
 Bitch Media’s mission is to provide and encourage an engaged, thoughtful feminist response to mainstream media and popular culture.